 Time where I live:

-My Accounts [Lists my low-level usernames and passwords for different accounts across the web, now I just stick it all in a shared Lastpass folder.
+I used to list my low-level usernames and passwords for different accounts across the web, now I just stick it all in a shared Lastpass folder.